Vision - Friends - Partners

 The show was an immediate success and Sarah soon made plans for the following year’s event.
 What she didn’t plan for was meeting Butch Hause shortly after the second concert.

 In addition to being a seasoned musician, Butch, a member of a pioneer Colorado family, is a record-producer, sound engineer, two-time Grammy award nominee, and friend to dozens of nationally known entertainers around the country.
 He was just who Sarah needed to handle the farm concert’s growing pains.
 But as they worked together on all things musical, their personal relationship grew as well.
 They were married on the Farm Concert stage right before the start of the August 26th, 2007 show.

 Now in its 17th year, the Farm Concert is a sold-out event that hosts national and regional Americana acts yearly on the last Sunday in August.
 Which could be the end of the story.
 But it’s not.
 It’s just the beginning.

 Over a year ago, on two consecutive nights, Sarah and Butch had nearly identical dreams that involved a visit from Ernie and Rose.
 Believing that nothing coincidental happens in a very orderly universe, the concert-producing couple realized that much more needed to be done with this special place to honor its history, to continue the legacy of Ernie and Rose, and to provide a musical haven for the residents of the area.

-Together they started the planning process that would transform their land into a living history park and music center.
+Together they started the planning process that would transform their land into a living history park and entertainment venue.
 Their work has begun.
 And every day brings something new to Newell Farm.
-It's a lofty endeavor, a life-long journey, a labor of love, and, as far as Sarah and Butch are concerned, a must-have for their community.
+It’s a lofty endeavor, a life-long journey, a labor of love, and, as far as Sarah and Butch are concerned, a must-have for their community.

 They’re confident that Ernie and Rose would approve.
 After all, they’re pretty sure it was the Newell’s idea.